 You do not need to be rich to market your DJ business.
 There are hundreds of free resources you can use to get more exposure.
 Below, I’ll detail the most impactful free tools you can use right now to get found online.

-Google My Business (GMB) is the single most important platform you need to be using for your DJ business.
+Google Business Profile (GBP) is the single most important platform you need to be using for your DJ business.
 It is more important than a website because it is often the very first thing people will see when they are searching for the services you provide.

-With a fully optimized and utilized GMB listing, your customers will know exactly what you provide, how much it will cost, and more importantly, how to contact you.
-Your GMB listing is essentially their introduction to your business.
+With a fully optimized and utilized GBP listing, your customers will know exactly what you provide, how much it will cost, and more importantly, how to contact you.
+Your GBP listing is essentially their introduction to your business.
 This should not be ignored.

-Getting started with Google My Business is easy.
+Getting started with Google Business Profile is easy.
 All you need is a Google Account (Gmail).
 Once you have signed up, simply CLICK HERE to get started.

-Before you begin filling out your new GMB listing, it is a good idea to have the following things ready to go.
+Before you begin filling out your new GBP listing, it is a good idea to have the following things ready to go.

 - Logo – the best logos are 500px wide by 500px high.